 Definition

 Output linking resistance is the property that lets a recipient accept many payments to one logical identity while a public observer is unable to tell that those outputs share a destination.
-It is the privacy goal behind reusable payment schemes: a static, shareable identifier that nonetheless produces on-chain outputs which look mutually unrelated.
+It is the privacy goal behind every reusable payment scheme: a static, shareable identifier that nonetheless produces on-chain outputs which look mutually unrelated.
+Without it, publishing a single donation address turns your entire receiving history into one public ledger entry; with it, a thousand payments to the same person are indistinguishable from a thousand payments to a thousand strangers.

-BIP352 silent payments are a clean example.
-Several mechanisms combine to defeat linkage: a per-transaction input_hash derived from the spending inputs makes every shared secret unique, so two payments to the same address yield unrelated-looking outputs; an incrementing counter k distinguishes multiple outputs within one transaction; and the absence of any notification transaction means there is no on-chain breadcrumb connecting payer and payee.
-The result is that outputs to a given recipient are computationally indistinguishable from ordinary single-key outputs.
+BIP352 silent payments are the cleanest current example.
+Several mechanisms combine to defeat linkage.
+A per-transaction input_hash, derived from the spending inputs, makes every shared secret unique, so two payments to the same static identifier yield unrelated-looking outputs.
+An incrementing counter k distinguishes multiple outputs to the same recipient within one transaction.
+And because the payer derives the destination entirely from published key material plus their own inputs, there is no notification transaction — no on-chain breadcrumb connecting payer and payee before the payment itself.
+The result is that outputs to a given recipient are computationally indistinguishable from ordinary single-key Taproot outputs.
+The older payment code (BIP47) family pursued the same goal a generation earlier, but its visible notification transactions leaked the fact that two parties had established a payment relationship, a weakness silent payments were specifically designed to remove.

 In Simple Terms